Deep Learning Methods and Applications for Region of Interest Detection in Dermoscopic Images: Experiment and Results

-In ISBI-2017, the skin lesion types are benign nevi, melanoma and seborrhoeic keratosis.
-We randomly selected a subset of HAM10000 by picking 50 images each from four categories of skin lesions that are actinic keratosis, basal cell carcinoma, dermatofibroma, vascular lesion other than original categories of skin lesions.
-We further investigate the performance of these models on PH2 and a subset of HAM10000.
-Again, Faster-RCNN-InceptionV2 performed better than the other models on these completely unseen datasets as shown in Table \ref{tab:tradFeats2w2} and Table \ref{tab:tradFeats2w3}.
-Faster-RCNN-InceptionV2 performed very well on PH2 dataset in terms of \textit{precision(0.5)} and \textit{recall(0.5)}.
-Moreover, SSD-InceptionV2 performance was better in most of the performance measures than DeepLabV3+ on these datasets.
-We reported the curves of performance measures of all proposed methods for the skin lesion localization task in Fig. \ref{fig:resultsVisual22p}.
+We further investigated the performance of these models on PH2 and a subset of HAM10000.
+Faster R-CNN Inception-V2 performed better than the other models on these completely unseen datasets as shown in Table \ref{tab:tradFeats2w2d}.
+Faster R-CNN Inception-V2 performed well on PH2 dataset in terms of \textit{precision(0.5)} and \textit{recall(0.5)}.
+Moreover, SSD Inception-V2 performance was better in most of the performance measures than DeepLabV3+ on these datasets.
+We report the curves of performance measures of all proposed methods for the skin lesion detection task in Fig. \ref{fig:resultsVisual22p}.
+For a subset of the HAM10000 dataset, these skin lesion categories were not available in the training set (ISIC-2017); the ROI detection algorithms still achieved reasonably high accuracy, which proves the generalization of these networks for ROI detection on unseen classes of skin lesions.